barryjohnjoyce/barryjohnjoyce.github.io/README.md

 - [Bootstrap](http://getbootstrap.com/)
     - Bootstrap has been used for certain design elements such as the navbar.
 The compiled javascript in Bootstrap is also used to activate a Carousel.
-Media queries are used to make elements repsonsive.

-- [Fonts]
+- Fonts
     - The band's logo has been designed using HTML, including the border-radius property and the Copperplate font.

-- [Calendar]
+- Calendar
-    - a HTML calendar available for free from the Web has been utilised.
+    - a HTML calendar available to download for free from the Web has been utilised.

-- [iTunes API]
+- iTunes API
-    - The "Our Music" page is linked to the iTunes API to allow fans to search for and purchase the band's commercial tracks.
+    - The "Our Music" page is linked to the iTunes API to allow fans to search for the band's commercial tracks and listen to samples of their songs.

+- GithubPages
+    - This is a web hosting service that deploys files from Github which has been used to deploy this site.